ncbi/cxx-toolkit/pages/ch_app.md

 Figure 15.
 FWDaemon Checking Web Page

-By clicking the “Check” button a page similar to the following will appear.
+By clicking the "Check" button a page similar to the following will appear.

 [![Image FWDaemonCheckPage.gif](/cxx-toolkit/static/img/FWDaemonCheckPage.gif)](/cxx-toolkit/static/img/FWDaemonCheckPage.gif "Click to see the full-resolution image")